Skip to content

 -p x,y (CSV) or -p x/y (bench) 2D — X + Y Y subdivides each X point into groups or series

--p x,y,z (CSV) or -p x/y/z (bench) 3D — X + Y + Z Z adds a third dimension; bar/line go WebGL, pie/radar add a third slice set, heatmap blends Z into cell color
+-p x,y,z (CSV) or -p x/y/z (bench) 3D — X + Y + Z Z adds a third dimension; bar/line go WebGL, pie/radar add a third slice set, heatmap blends Z into cell color; Sankey and Chord ignore z

-Pie and radar have no cartesian axes, but the same -p pattern governs how many series or spokes they render:
+Pie, radar, Sankey, and Chord have no cartesian axes in the usual sense, but the same -p pattern governs how they interpret dimensions:

 Chart 1D (-p x) 2D (-p x,y / -p x/y) 3D (-p x,y,z / -p x/y/z)